shaunduncan/marimo/docs/index.rst

 1) A page that contains marimo widgets

-2) Javasctipt that manages and loads widgets in the page
+2) Javascript that manages and loads widgets in the page

 3) A backend api that provides widgets with the templates and context for them to use in rendering